-January 11, 2023
+August 1, 2023

 Before you invest, you may want to review the Fund's Prospectus, which contains more information about the Fund and its risks.
-You can find the Fund's Prospectus, Statement of Additional Information, recent reports to shareholders, and other information about the Fund online at www.kraneshares.com.
-You can also get this information at no cost by calling 1-855-857-2638, by sending an e-mail request to kraneFunds@seic.com or by asking any financial intermediary that offers shares of the Fund.
-The Fund's Prospectus and Statement of Additional Information, each dated January 11, 2023, as each may be amended or supplemented from time to time, and recent reports to shareholders, are incorporated by reference into this Summary Prospectus and may be obtained, free of charge, at the website, phone number or email address noted above.
+You can find the Fund's Prospectus, Statement of Additional Information, recent reports to shareholders and other information about the Fund online at www.kraneshares.com.
+You can also get this information at no cost by calling 1-855-857-2638, by sending an e-mail request to KraneFunds@seic.com or by asking any financial intermediary that offers shares of the Fund.
+The Fund's Prospectus and Statement of Additional Information, each dated August 1, 2023, as each may be amended or supplemented from time to time, are incorporated by reference into this Summary Prospectus and may be obtained, free of charge, at the website, phone number or email address noted above.